-- 3.3.1.
-Lights required by clauses 3.4 to 3.6 are to be exhibited from sunset to sunrise.

-During, this time the only other lights which may be exhibited are those lights which. - (a) cannot be mistaken for lights specified in Part 22 of the Maritime Rules: and - (b) do not imnair the visibility or distinctive character of lights specified in Part 22 of the Maritime Rules; and - (c) do not interfere with the keeping of a proper look-out. - 3.3.2 The lights specified must. if carried. also be exhibited during the day in restricted visibility.
-They may also be exhibited in all other circumstances where it is considered necessary.
+- 3.3.1 Lights required by clauses 3.4 to 3.6 are to be exhibited from sunset to sunrise.
+During this time the only other lights which may be exhibited are those lights which: - (a) cannot be mistaken for lights specified in Part 22 of the Maritime Rules; and - (b) do not impair the visibility or distinctive character of lights specified in Part 22 of the Maritime Rules; and - (c) do not interfere with the keeping of a proper lookout. - 3.3.2 The lights specified must, if carried, also be exhibited during the day in restricted visibility.
+They may also be exhibited in all other circumstances where it is considered necessary. - 3.3.3 The lights and shapes specified in clauses 3.4 to 3.6 must comply with the provisions of Appendix 1 of Part 22 of the Maritime Rules.

-- 3.3.3 The lights and shaues specified in clauses 3.4 to 3.6 must comply with the provisions of Annendix 1 of Part 22 of the Maritime Rules. - 3.4 Lights for uower-driven vessels underwav - 3.4.1 Subject to 3.3.1 and 3.3.2. a nower-driven vessel underway must exhibit: - (a) a masthead light forward: and - (b) a second masthead light abaft of and higher than the forward one, exceut that a vessel of less than 50 metres in length is not obliged to exhibit such light but may do so; and - (c) sidelinhts: and - (d) a sternlight. - 3.4.2 (a) Instead of the lights prescribed in subclause 3.4.1: - (i) a Dower-driven vessel of less then 12 metres in length may exhibit an all-round white light and sidelights; and - (ii) a Dower-driven vessel of less then 7 metres in length whose maximum speed does not exceed 7 knots may exhibit an all-round white light, and must, if practicable, exhibit sidelights. - (b) The masthead light or all-round white light on a uower driven-vessel of less than 12 metres in length may be displaced from the fore and aft centreline of the vessel if: - (i) a centreline fitting is not practicable; and - (ii) sidelights are combined in one lantern which must be either: - (aa) carried on the fore and aft centreline of the vessel: or - (bb) located as nearly as practicable in the same fore and aft line as the masthead light or all-round white light. - 3.5 Lights for sailing vessels underway and vessels under oars (including paddles) - 3.5.1 Subject to 3.3.1 and 3.3.2, a sailing vessel underway must exhibit: - (a) sidelights: and - (b) a stemlight;
+3.4 Lights for power-driven vessels underway

+- 3.4.1 Subject to subclauses 3.3.1 and 3.3.2, a power-driven vessel underway must exhibit: - (a) a masthead light forward; and - (b) a second masthead light abaft of and higher than the forward one, except that a vessel of less than 50 metres in length is not obliged to exhibit such light but may do so; and - (c) sidelights; and - (d) a sternlight. - 3.4.2 (a) Instead of the lights prescribed in subclause 3.4.1: - (i) a power-driven vessel of less than 12 metres in length may exhibit an all-round white light and sidelights; and - (ii) a power-driven vessel of less than seven metres in length whose maximum speed does not exceed seven knots may exhibit an allround white light, and must, if practicable, exhibit sidelights. - (b) The masthead light or all-round white light on a power-driven vessel of less than 12 metres in length may be displaced from the fore and aft centreline of the vessel if: - (i) a centreline fitting is not practicable; and - (ii) sidelights are combined in one lantern which must be either: - (aa) carried on the fore and aft centreline of the vessel; or - (bb) located as nearly as practicable in the same fore and aft line as the masthead light or all-round white light.

+3.5 Lights for sailing vessels underway and vessels under oars (including paddles)

+- 3.5.1 Subject to subclauses 3.3.1 and 3.3.2, a sailing vessel underway must exhibit:

+- (a) sidelights; and

+- (b) a sternlight;

-exceut the a sailing. vessel of less than 20 metres in length may combine the sidelights and sternlight into 1 tricoloured lantern carried at or near the tou of the mast where it can best be seen.
+except that a sailing vessel of less than 20 metres in length may combine the sidelights and sternlight into one tricoloured lantern carried at or near the top of the mast where it can best be seen.

-3.5.2 (a) A sailing vessel of less than 7 metres in length must, if practicable, exhibit the sidelights and sternlight as prescribed in clause 3.5.1, but if it does not do so, it must have ready an electric torch or lighted lantern showing a white light which must be exhibited in sufficient time to urevent collision.

-(b) A vessel under oars may exhibit the lights prescribed in this clause for sailing vessels, but if it does not do so, it must have ready an electric torch or lighted lantern showing a white light which must be exhibited in sufficient time to urevent collision.
+- 3.5.2 (a) A sailing vessel of less than seven metres in length must, if practicable, exhibit the sidelights and sternlight as prescribed in subclause 3.5.1, but if it does not do so, it must have ready an electric torch or lighted lantern showing a white light which must be exhibited in sufficient time to prevent collision. - (b) A vessel under oars may exhibit the lights prescribed in this subclause for sailing vessels, but if it does not do so, it must have ready an electric torch or lighted lantern showing a white light which must be exhibited in sufficient time to prevent collision. - (c) In Wellington and Porirua Harbours any of the vessels in paragraphs (a) and (b) above who are not able to exhibit the lights prescribed in subclause 3.5.1 must exhibit an all-round white light where it can best be seen.